sarabeier/genomic.traits/scripts_genomic.traits.md

 wget -qO- "https://www.ebi.ac.uk/ena/browser/api/xml/${line}" | grep -A1 "ENA-RUN" | sed '1d' | sed -e 's/^ *<ID>//' -e 's/<\/ID>//' | paste <(echo ${line}) -
 done >> bioproject_runid.txt
 ```
 The extracted SRR runids were used to download raw read files.
 To speed up the downstream analyses we used only the reverse run file for paired-end reads and all read files were subsamples to maximal 2.000.000 reads.
-Read files ending with *_consensus.fastq.gz or _subreads.fastq.gz were excluded, as these files result from sequencing methods producing long reads that may include more then one gene.
+Read files ending with *_consensus.fastq.gz or _subreads.fastq.gz were excluded, as these files result from sequencing methods producing long reads that may include more than one gene.

 ### Determination of reads encoding the 16s rRNA gene
 We used the SortMeRNA software (Kopylova et al., 2012) to identify reads encoding the 16s rRNA gene.
 Subsequently we counted the number of 16s encoding reads, all reads and determined the average read length within one sample.